resurfaceio/logger-ruby/README.md

 ### Using API Directly

-Loggers can be directly integrated into your application if Rails/Rack instrumentation don't fit.
-This requires the most effort, but yields complete control over what details are logged, and where the data is sent.
+Loggers can be directly integrated into your application if other options don't fit.
+This requires the most effort, but yields complete control over what details are logged, and where logged data is sent.

     require 'resurfaceio/all'

+    # manage all loggers (even those not created yet)
+    UsageLoggers.disable                                         # disable all loggers
+    UsageLoggers.enable                                          # enable all loggers

-    # create and manage logger
+    # create and configure logger
     logger = HttpLogger.new(queue: my_queue)                     # log to appendable list
     logger = HttpLogger.new(queue: my_queue, enabled: false)     # (initially disabled)
-    logger = HttpLogger.new(url: my_https_url)                   # custom destination
+    logger = HttpLogger.new(url: my_https_url)                   # log to https url
     logger = HttpLogger.new(url: my_https_url, enabled: false)   # (initially disabled)
     logger.disable                                               # disable this logger
     logger.enable                                                # enable this logger